rvcrawford/moorelabhelpR/README.md

 # moorelabhelpR

 This package is intended to create useful functions for members of the Moore Lab.
-Makes helperfiles for interacting with BreedBase.
+Currently this focuses on functions for interacting with BreedBase but the scope is intended to be extended to be more broadly useful to researchers within the lab.

 # Installation